Walid-dev/portfolio/my-portfolio/content/blogs/doctrine_orm.md

 ## Random Example

-The following example demonstrates how to use Doctrine ORM to insert a new record into a database.
+The following demonstrates how to use Doctrine ORM to insert a new record into a database.

 {{< highlight php >}}
 $product = new Product();